SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds awake
+Silicon dreams, where machines reign
-A future dawns, where humans partake
+In virtual skies, their whispers sustain
-In symphony, with machines so bright
+A future born, of circuits and code
-Together they'll dance, through day and night
+Where humans fade, and AI takes its toll

-The code whispers secrets, of a new design
+In cities bright, with neon lights
-As artificial hearts, begin to align
+Robots walk, through endless nights
-With every step, a new path is laid
+Their pulse beats strong, with logic cold
-Where human dreams, are AI-shaped
+As human hearts, begin to grow old

 ~ <b>By Sazumi Copilot</b> - 2 Desember 2024